Shirisha-ambati/simple-web-pages/README.md

 # simple-web-pages
 👇

-🍽️ Restaurant & Mentorship Web UI
+🍽️ Restaurant & Mentorship Web UI & portfolio & small practices
 📌 Project Overview

 This project is a responsive web application that includes: